INTRODUCTION: Up to post #6 in the Tucson Home Renovation series! And things are looking up — toward the roof and carport.

 The roofing surface was definitely in need of replacement, but the plywood beneath it was fine.
 Whew!
 Expensive repair avoided.
 Cue up the second sigh of relief.

 Now, keep in mind that we’re talking about This Middle-Aged House.
 It’s an emotionally needy house.
 Thing keeps demanding more attention.
-The material beneath my eaves is in dire need of replacement — you can see this in the fourth photo in the slideshow — and that means I’ll soon be hiring Crest for more work.
+The material beneath my eaves is in dire need of replacement — and that means I’ll soon be hiring Crest for more work.
 Stay tuned.
 I’ll be blogging it here.